markteicher/Adaptive_Test_Orchestration/README.md

 - request data when present
 - the full response returned

-Evidence is written as execution happens, not reconstructed later.
+Evidence is written during execution, not reconstructed later.

 This ensures all behavior can be reviewed, audited, and verified.